Herwarth Walden

 Herwarth Walden (actual name Georg Lewin; 16 September 1879 – 31 October 1941) was a German expressionist artist and art expert in many disciplines.
 He is broadly acknowledged as one of the most important discoverers and promoters of German avant-garde art in the early twentieth century (Expressionism, Futurism, Dadaism, Magic realism).
 He was best known as the founder of the Expressionist magazine Der Sturm (The Storm) and its offshoots.

-Biography
+Career

 He studied composition and piano at the music academies of Berlin and Florence.
 However, his interest embraced all arts.
 So he became a musician, composer, writer, critic, and gallery owner.
 He was best known as the founder of the expressionist magazine Der Sturm (The Storm) and its offshoots.
 These consisted of a publishing house and journal, founded in 1910, to which he added an art gallery two years later.